Author: Steven D. Thompson

 - Ice hockey

 Matches from all of these sports can end in a draw.
-That means bookmakers can offer the Draw No Bet market for them.
+That means partners from our online bookmakers in the UK list can offer the Draw No Bet market for them.
 And most betting sites usually do that.

 However, there are also some sports where you couldn’t place Draw No Bet wagers even if you tried.
 For instance, tennis and snooker matches always produce a winner and a loser.
 They don’t come with a possibility for a Draw outcome, meaning bookmakers don’t offer the market.